Code Signing Requirement Language

 anchor keyword checks all the certificates, giving precedence to the trust setting found closest to the leaf.

-Certificates can have per-user trust settings and system-wide trust settings, and trust settings apply to specific policies.
+Certificates can have per-user trust settings and system-wide trust settings.
+In general, trust settings apply to specific policies.
 The

 trusted keyword in the code signing requirement language causes trust to be checked for the specified certificate or certificates for the user performing the validation.
 If there are no settings for that user, then the system settings are used.
 In all cases, only the trust settings for the code-signing policy are checked.
 Policies and trust are discussed in Certificate, Key, and Trust Services Programming Guide.